chrissetyawan/aspnet-mvc5/README.md

 # aspnet-mvc5
-This simple application using asp.net mvc 5
+This is simple application using asp.net mvc 5